Your generator can be a lifesaver during a power outage, but it can also be extremely dangerous to you and our crews if installed or used improperly.

 When using your generator, please keep the following safety tips in mind:

-- Before you install a generator, give us a call at 888-554-4732.
+- Before you install a generator, please read our requirements and call 877-372-0391.
 Be aware that it’s against the law and a violation of electrical codes to connect a generator to your home’s electrical circuits without a generator transfer switch automatic-interrupt device.
-Otherwise, if a generator is online when electrical service is restored, it can become a fire hazard.
+If a generator is online when electrical service is restored, it can become a fire hazard.

 - Know your generator.
 Read all the information and follow instructions regarding installation, safety, maintenance and testing.
 Improperly installed generators can “backfeed” electricity on our distribution power lines, putting line crews working to restore your electricity in serious danger.